-“An innovative approach to support U.S. junior faculty engaged in research on the physical and social determinants of health in vulnerable communities.”
+“An innovative approach to support U.S. junior faculty engaged in research on the physical and social determinants of health in under-resourced communities.”

 The JPB Foundation advances opportunity in the United States through transformational initiatives that empower those living in poverty, enriches and sustains our environment, and enables pioneering medical research.
 With support from the JPB Foundation, the JPB Environmental Health Fellowship Program promotes a new generation of Social and Environmental Health scholars through fellowships that support junior faculty who are at an early career stage at institutions across the U.S.

 To offer training and development opportunities to promising junior faculty, whose research is focused on/in vulnerable communities and are interested in how both environmental and social factors may combine to influence health.
 Our goal is to find solutions and support policy changes that address environmental, social, economic and health disparities across U.S.

 The Program fosters cross-disciplinary collaborations and encourages Fellows to work together on challenging environmental health issues best approached from multiple perspectives.
 The Fellowship offers training and mentoring opportunities from recognized scientific leaders on conducting rigorous research related to the social and environmental factors that contribute to health disparities.
 Funding of up to $240,000 over the course of 3.5 years is available to Faculty Fellows.

 - Up to $50,000 ( for 30% salary support and workshop travel ) in year 1